DETAILED ACTION

 Paul in view of Wang does not explicitly disclose:

-In the analogous art of adjusting hardware operating parameters to optimize performance and power use of a device, Liu teaches:
+In the analogous art of adjusting hardware operating parameters to optimize performance and power use of a device, Li teaches:

-Therefore, it would have been obvious of one of ordinary skill in the art, having the teachings of Paul, Wang, and Liu before them, to combine Paul and Wang’s methodology for reducing power use in a system by identifying memory bottlenecks Liu's adjusting of frequencies of the layers of the memory hierarchy, the motivation being to further improve the performance of the memory hierarchy by considering the bottlenecks due to the access speeds between the layers (Liu Col 1 Lines 52-66).
+Therefore, it would have been obvious of one of ordinary skill in the art, having the teachings of Paul, Wang, and Li before them, to combine Paul and Wang’s methodology for reducing power use in a system by identifying memory bottlenecks with Li's adjusting of operating frequencies of the CPU, L3 cache, and DDR, the motivation being to further accelerate startup tasks and improve CPU processing performance (Li [0067] & [0069]).

-Regarding Claim 2, Paul in view of Wang and Liu discloses the processor of claim 1.
+Regarding Claim 2, Paul in view of Wang, Li, and Partiwala discloses the processor of claim 1.
 Paul further discloses wherein the AMU includes:

 a performance monitoring unit (Paul Figure 1, CPU activity counter 140; Paul par.
 25 stating CPU activity counter can be implemented as a component of performance controller 125) configured to monitor the performance of the CPU (Paul par.
 27, CPU activity counter 145 tracks clock weighted micro-operations per cycle); or